ipfs/ipfs-docs/docs/project/README.md

 IPFS is a big project, which means there are a lot of GitHub repos.
 If you're new to IPFS or just want a sense of what to check out first, use this quick guide to the most important and most frequently used [IPFS repositories](repository-guide.md).

-## Roadmap

-See the overall roadmap of [IPFS project requirements](https://github.com/ipfs/roadmap) from current state to maturity.

 ## Implementation status

 Want to know the current state of your favorite IPFS feature?
 See the [current implementation status](implementation-status.md) for Kubo and js-ipfs, listed by commands and endpoints.